jspm/jspm-resolve/resolver-spec.md

 # JSPM Resolver Specification

-This page is the primary specification of the jspm 2.0 NodeJS-compatible resolver.
+This is the primary specification of the jspm 2.0 NodeJS-compatible resolver.

 The jspm resolver specified here is now fully compatible with the NodeJS resolution algorithm, while the SystemJS browser resolver which allows custom browser resolution configuration is specified at the SystemJS project